jurkomehurko/OpenLab-Python/README.md

     2. Have a `def main()` method and an initializer

     After completing this, you have your very own Python program!

+5. Add mocks into `OpenLab` class and think of some methods that would return data in human readable format.
+(This step is about you being creative!)

-5. Optional: you can think of a better architecture for your application, like storing workshop names in constants or catching incorrect inputs...
+6. Optional: you can think of a better architecture for your application, like storing workshop names in constants or catching incorrect inputs...